niemesgt/niemesgt.github.io/_pages/cv.md

 * Madi Gregory, “The Political Economy of Physician Licensing: The Adoption of Pre-Medical College Requirements,” 2019, Honors Thesis
 * Eashwar Nagaraj, “Skilled Immigration and the Great Recession: A Panel Data Analysis,” 2019, Honors Thesis and M.A.
 Economics Exit Paper
 * Sarah Siegel, “Sisters in the Early 20th Century: The Effect of a Mother’s Childhood on the Health-Income Gradient,” 2020, Honors Thesis and M.A.
 Economics Exit Paper
-* Yanqing Zhao, “Estimating the Impact of Women's Education on the U.S. Suffrage Movement: An IV Approach,“ 2020, M.A.
-Economics Exit Paper
+* Yanqing Zhao, “Estimating the Impact of Women's Education on the U.S. Suffrage Movement: An IV Approach,“ 2020, Masters Thesis
 * Emma LaGuardia, “Rationalizing Trends in Educational Assortative Mating over the Early 20th-Century United States,“ 2021, Honors Thesis
+* Karli Schivitz, 2021 Masters Thesis
 * Ruku Pal,“Economic Effect of Sole Hospital Closure on Rural Community“, 2021, Honors Thesis
 * Emma LaGuardia, “The Community College Expansion Period,“ 2022,  M.A.
 Economics Exit Paper, (co-supervisor with Riley Acton)
+* Brittany Lowe, , MA Thesis